Why We Love It as Cruisers & How You Get There

 We feel so strongly about “SIMV” not just as a Key West destination, but as a destination unto itself, that it’s the first marina we have entered into a select partnership with.
 We have found that so many cruisers we meet seek out the same kinds of experiences as us and if we can better help spread the word about places we love, we believe it can help make life on the water more enjoyable for everyone.
 It’s important for you to know that our obvious enthusiasm for SIMV predates our entering into a select partnership with them, and continues to the moment.

-Make your reservation today below through Dockwa or by calling 305-294-2288.
+Click the BOOK NOW button below to make your reservation today through Dockwa or call 305-294-2288.
 Whether by phone or in your Dockwa reservation notes, please be sure to tell them that OLOH sent you!